 The latter is an ongoing process.
 Personal growth starts with assessing your strengths and understanding who you are and what are your goals in life.
 It is not just a matter of diving into popular wellness practices or leadership development; both of which are primarily externally oriented practices.

-I would be worried about a 10 -12 week program that promises to turn you into a whole new person.
-Are you really, in such a short time, going to be able to change habits which took decades to develop?
+I would be worried about a 10 -12-week program that promises to turn you into a whole new person.
+Are you really, in such a short time, going to be able to change habits that took decades to develop?

-But, for those of you still impatient for results, there is good news.
-There are some specific goals which can undoubtedly be achieved in shorter increments of time.
+But for those of you still impatient for results, there is good news.
+Some specific goals can undoubtedly be achieved in shorter increments of time.

 Is there a difference between personal development and leadership development?